rjmeats/BritishRainfall/Locations/County-Annual-Rainfall-Ranges-Charts.md

-Generation time: Saturday 04/09/2021 15:33:43 BST
+Generation time: Wednesday 22/06/2022 17:00:03 BST

-Links to county-level charts summarising the annual rainfall figures for sites with 30 or more annual totals.
+Links to county-level charts summarising the annual rainfall figures for sites with 20 or more annual totals.

 Charts were produced using [Datawrapper](https://www.datawrapper.de/).